hdfeos/zoo/gdal/README.md

  This folder has **gdalmdimtranslate** examples for [NASA EED2 Innovation Challenge Prototype](https://bugs.earthdata.nasa.gov/browse/ICP-2).
 The **gdalmdimtranslate** is a new GDAL command line tool that can handle multi-dimenstional dataset and transpose data.
 During the first round of challenge, we're mainly interested in testing the following products that meet the following creteria:

-  * non HDF-EOS data products such as generic HDF4/HDF5/netCDF-4 data product.
+  * Non HDF-EOS data products such as generic HDF4/HDF5/netCDF-4 data product
-  * Dataset that requires subsetting - 3 or more dimension dataset.
+  * Dataset that requires subsetting - 3 or more dimension dataset

 # How to contribute